h2020-westlife-eu/westlife-docs/repository/README.md

     cd wp6-repository
     vagrant up

 If new sp-metadata.xml was generated, send it to westlife-aai@ics.muni.cz in order to enable authentication via West-Life AAI.
-N.B.
-For the pilot environment we do not require any paper work.

-# Development
-To merge backend with git repository

-    git subtree pull --prefix=backend https://github.com/andreagia/spring-wp6